 Paired T Test Assumptions

-For reliable paired t-test results, your data should satisfy the following assumptions.
+For reliable paired sample t-test results, your data should satisfy the following assumptions.

 You have a random sample with independent subjects